 Humble leaders are usually stronger than those leaders who have to rely on force in order to convince their followers.
 Weak leaders usually have to rely on flattery, intimidation or bribes in the form of status or monetary rewards in order to persuade their followers.
 Humble leaders, on the other hand stand up for what is right and communicate their message in strong, but courteous terms.
 To be humble, and not react to situations in an impulsive way, is therefore to be strong in character.
-It means that the school contemplates on the situation in rational and logical ways before taking a decision.
+It means that the leader contemplates on the situation in rational and logical ways before taking a decision.

-In order for school management practice to be sustainable, it is unlikely that the notion of celebrity CEOs will work on the ground over a period of time.
+In order for leadership practice to be sustainable, it is unlikely that the notion of celebrity CEOs will work on the ground over a period of time.

-There has to be a significant interaction between humility and school management in order for a sustainable and effective school management practice to be established.
-At the same time, a strong personal will also has to be a part of humility in school management.
-The lack of strong will can lead to humble school management being misunderstood as the lack of capacity to make tough decisions and stand by the positions that the school has taken.
+There has to be a significant interaction between humility and leadership in order for a sustainable and effective leadership practice to be established.
+At the same time, a strong personal will also has to be a part of humility in leadership.
+The lack of strong will can lead to humble leadership being misunderstood as the lack of capacity to make tough decisions and stand by the positions that the leader has taken.

 Identity work that leaders engage in, comprises both conscious and unconscious processes.
 Leaders try to model their identities on the basis of the grandeur of the self that they imagine is required, in order to hold on to the requirements of the role which they are fulfilling.
-When followers respond to these self projections, they also end up emphasizing the unconscious elements which the school had projected.
-This leads to a toxic culture being instituted in the school management.
-Elements which represent the grandeur of the school, lead to cultures of anxiety where critique and disagreement lose their value.
+When followers respond to these self projections, they also end up emphasizing the unconscious elements which the leader had projected.
+This leads to a toxic culture being instituted in the organization.
+Elements which represent the grandeur of the leader, lead to cultures of anxiety where critique and disagreement lose their value.

-The school becomes more important than she should be, and followers find it difficult to disagree with the school.
-It is important to remember that school management needs to respond to the complex problems of society.
-It is leaders who have a strong grasp of the changes that are taking place in social and organisational spaces, who can acquire charismatic personality among followers.
-It is always useful for the school to be humble in recognizing that it is not possible for a single person to understand the range of complexities that are evolving in school management and society.
-It is necessary to remember for the school to be successful, the competence, confidence and morale of followers will play a crucial role.
+The leader becomes more important than she should be, and followers find it difficult to disagree with the leader.
+It is important to remember that leadership needs to respond to the complex problems of society.
+It is leaders who have a strong grasp of the changes that are taking place in social and organisational spaces, who can acquire charismatic personality among their followers.
+It is always useful for the leader to be humble in recognizing that it is not possible for a single person to understand the range of complexities that are evolving in organization and society.
+It is necessary to remember for the leader to be successful, the competence, confidence and morale of followers will play a crucial role.

-Empowering practices of the school conceptualized as a dimension of aesthetic school management in this study empowerment involves a deep level engagement between the school and the follower.
-In the highest empowerment, a deep connection is built between the one who empowers and the subject who is empowered.
+Empowering practices of the leader are conceptualized as a dimension of aesthetic leadership in this study as empowerment involves a deep level engagement between the leader and the follower.
+In the highest forms of empowerment, a deep connection is built between the one who empowers and the subject who is empowered.
 There is a deep level of identity between the subject who empowers and the empowered.
 There is a deep sense of intuition and trust among subjects engaged in empowering relations.
-Eventually, this produces solidarity and a collective identity of organisational members.
-Rather than being transformational. leaders who are empowering can contribute to more effective organisational outcomes.
+Eventually, this produces solidarity and a sense of collective identity among organisational members.
+Rather than being transformational, leaders who are empowering can contribute to more effective organisational outcomes.
 Followers of transformational leaders find that their leaders are effective and they have a high degree of supervisor satisfaction.

-On the other hand, followers of empowering leaders experience a sense of self-school management.
+On the other hand, followers of empowering leaders experience a sense of self-leadership.

 Thus, empowering leaders are able to go beyond the mere objective of creating a satisfied workforce.
-They are also able to create inspired champions inside the school management.
+They are also able to create inspired champions inside the organization.

-SIGNIFICANC OF THE STUDY
+4. SIGNIFICANCE OF THE STUDY